kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         removed later in the background.
 The command returns immediately.
 See :ref:`btrfs subvolume sync<man-subvolume-sync>` how to wait until the subvolume gets completely removed.

-        The deletion does not involve full transaction commit by default due to performance reasons.
+        The deletion does not involve a full transaction commit by default due to performance reasons.
 As a consequence, the subvolume may appear again after a crash.
-Use one of the *--commit* options to wait until the operation is safely stored on the device.
+Use one of the *--commit* options to wait until the operation is safely stored on the device before the command returns.

         Deleting subvolume needs sufficient permissions, by default the owner cannot delete it unless it's enabled by a mount option